-Although George Mason offers a number of structured specialization options, students are not required to specialize in their legal studies.
+Although the Antonin Scalia Law School at George Mason University offers a number of structured specialization options, students are not required to specialize in their legal studies.
 Many students enter law school without a clearly defined area of interest.
 Those students may pursue a general course of study, choosing electives as their interests develop.

-All George Mason law students, whether pursuing a specialty track or the General Law Program, are required to satisfactorily complete 89 credit hours for graduation.
+All Scalia Law students, whether pursuing a JD Concentration or the General Law Program, are required to satisfactorily complete 89 credit hours for graduation.
 Forty of those credit hours are in general courses; the remaining credit hours are in elective courses.
-In addition, students must complete the School of Law's writing requirement.

 For information on individual courses, see Course Descriptions.